Graph Merge

 three-way merge as nodes — so an edge’s since edited by one branch and note

 edited by another keep both edits.
+The collapse in step 4 is base-aware for the

 Ontology type reconciliation